 PUBLIC OUTREACH

-This agenda item appeared on the City's tentative agenda document on December 5, 2022 which was a publicly-noticed meeting.
+This agenda item appeared on the City's tentative agenda document on December 19, 2023 which was a publicly-noticed meeting.
+All code updates will be promoted and made available via the City's communication channels.

 COUNCIL GOAL ALIGNMENT